UniversalShading/spec/README.md

 Also a VM will be provided, so shaders will be able to run on CPU or GPU (by translated to GLSL, HLSL, MSL, SPIR-V...).
 USL will also provide library machanizm like Metal or better than Metal.

 Shader caching will also be provided by utilities or Database.
+Shaders can also be ASCII or binary...

 ## Proposals